La Jolla Historical Society

-The La Jolla Historical Society is a private 501(c)(3) nonprofit organization in the La Jolla community of San Diego, California, dedicated to promote the history and culture of the region's coastline.
+The La Jolla Historical Society, officially the Museum of History and Culture La Jolla, is a private 501(c)(3) nonprofit organization in the La Jolla community of San Diego, California, dedicated to promote the history and culture of the region's coastline.

 Programs and collections

 A unique historic house museum, the La Jolla Historical Society (LJHS) "develops projects that cross disciplinary boundaries and explore the relationship of culture to society, collaborating with guest curators, artists, architects, and other cultural producers."
 Programs include exhibitions, presentations, symposia, discussions, interviews, architecture tours, youth education, and annual community events such as the Secret Garden Tour of La Jolla and the La Jolla Concours d'Elegance.
 LJHS consults with the City of San Diego regarding landmark designations of properties located in La Jolla.

 The Online Archive of California lists some, but not all, of the collections held by the La Jolla Historical Society.

 Location

-The La Jolla Historical Society is located on the former estate of philanthropist Ellen Browning Scripps.
-Her house, South Molton Villa, is now the Museum of Contemporary Art San Diego.
+The La Jolla Historical Society is located in the former property of Virginia Scripps, half-sister of philanthropist Ellen Browning Scripps.